The Nakata Brophy Short Fiction and Poetry Prize recognises the work of talented young Indigenous writers.

 The aim of the prize is to provide the winner with the opportunity to focus on and develop their writing skills and portfolio.
 The prize includes $5000, a writing residency at Trinity College for up to three months, and publication of the successful piece in Overland magazine.

 The Nakata Brophy prize alternates between poetry and short fiction each year.
-In 2020, the competition stye is poetry.
+In 2021, the competition stye will be fiction.